ContentMine/getpapers/CONTRIBUTING.md

 There is always room for improvement and we'd like to hear your perspective on it.

 Before creating a pull request, please raise an issue to discuss the proposed changes first.
+We can then make sure to make best use of your efforts.

 ## Local testing